Age of Heroes

-Age of Heroes, a visit in search of a teacher, his students, and their muses
+A visit in search of a teacher, his students, and their muses.

 The road to Robert Hamilton’s home and studio goes past Dragon Cement, through the town of St. George, past the iconic Knox Mansion, and later, a rusty sculpture of St. George battling a dragon in a front yard, all indications that one is heading into a land of legends.
 The Maine coast with its miles of crenellated shoreline has attracted artists over the decades.
 Robert Hamilton was one of them.
 He made his summer home into a year-round residence when he retired from 34 years of teaching at the Rhode Island School of Design.
 Every summer Hamilton opened his outbuildings, the “Museum” and “Octagon,” to display his paintings for the public.
 Every July, he held a party with friends and neighbors, among them, artist Andrew Wyeth.

 The Maine coast is a muse to many artists, but the setting does not figure into Hamilton’s paintings.
 His work reveals respectful debts to other artists: His drawings recall the graphic hand and satire of George Grosz, and his series of Homage Paintings tip their hats to his most valued sources.
 The Hamiltons spent two years living in Rome, where the history of art is a living force that becomes part of any artist who makes the pilgrimage.
 Hamilton’s predominantly black railway paintings, hanging in The Octagon at the time of my visit, recall Roman frescoes, especially The Black Room at the Villa Agrippa — a similarly seaside summer home created in 11 B.C.
 (Several sections of its walls are in the Metropolitan Museum of Art NY collection.)
 This Octagon, built by Hamilton, was most likely influenced by the famous Florentine Baptistery.